Francis Sheehy-Skeffington: Early life

-Francis Skeffington was descended from Sir William Skeffington (1465-1535), who ruled Ireland in the early 16th century as Lord Deputy of king Henry VIII.
-Francis was born in Bailieborough, County Cavan, and was raised in Downpatrick, County Down, the only son of Dr. Joseph Bartholomew Skeffington (c.1850-1919), an inspector of National Schools, and his wife Rose, née Magorrian (c.1834-1909).
-Joseph and Rose were married in 1869 at the Roman Catholic Chapel at Ballykinlar, County Down.
+Francis Skeffington was descended from Sir William Skeffington, who ruled most of Ireland in the early 16th century as the Lord Deputy of King Henry VIII.
+'Frank', as he was known to family and friends, was born in Bailieborough, County Cavan, and was raised in Downpatrick, County Down, the only son of Dr. Joseph Bartholomew Skeffington, an inspector of National Schools, and his wife Rose, née Magorrian.
+Joseph and Rose were married in 1869 at the Catholic chapel at Ballykinlar on the County Down coast.

 Francis (known in childhood as "Frank") was educated initially at home by his father, and later at the Jesuit school in St Stephen's Green, Dublin.
 He manifested an early sympathy for radical politics, as attested by his enthusiasm for the constructed language Esperanto.
 In 1893, at the age of 15, he wrote a letter to his local newspaper in County Down stating that "Gaelic" was irretrievably dead and "the study of Esperanto would be more useful to the youth of Ireland".
 Later in life he became fluent in the language, and had a number of Esperanto books in his library when he died.
 This enthusiasm was not unusual at the time in leftist circles, and several prominent leaders of the 1916 Easter rising, including James Connolly, were also Esperantists.